bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 Now it's time to do some flying, but first there are some basics you need to know about.
 {% endsi_intro %}

-{% si_step getting to know your Crazyflie; leds %}
+{% si_step orientation; orientation %}
-First of all, you need to understand where the front is, it is much easier to fly with the copter pointing away from you.
-The blue LEDs are in the back, so keep them pointing in your direction when starting to fly.
+First of all, it is much easier to fly when the copter is pointing away from you.
+The blue LEDs are on the back, so keep them pointing in your direction when starting to fly.
-{% img Crazyflie board from the top; medium; /images/getting-started/frontCF.png %}
-You also need to understand what the LEDs mean.

-* **Power on and all is good:** The blue LEDs (2 and 3) are fully lit and the front right LED (1) is blinking red twice every second.
-* **Power on and all is good but sensors are not yet calibrated:** The blue LEDs (2 and 3) are fully lit and the front right LED (1) is blinking red with 2 seconds interval.
-Put the crazyflie on a level surface and keep it absolutely still to calibrate.
-* **Radio connected:** The front left LED (4) is flickering in read and/or green.
-* **Battery low:** The front right LED (1) is fully lit in red.
-It's time to land and re-charge the battery.
-* **Charging:** The back left blue LED (3) is blinking while the right back blue LED (4) is lit.
-* **Boot loader mode:** The blue LEDs (2 and 3) at the back are blinking approximately once every second.
-* **Self test fail:** The right front LED (1) is repeatedly blinking five short red pulses with a longer pause between groups.
 {% endsi_step %}

 {% si_step maneuvering a quadcopter; maneuvering %}